 Also for the tiny kids, there is a small playground.

-It’s relatively straight forward to get to Fraser Island via one of the barges.
-You can choose to take either the Inskip -Fraser Island ferry or one of the two ferries that operate from River Heads.
+It’s relatively straightforward to get to K’gari via one of the barges.
+You can choose to take either the Inskip ferry or one of the two ferries that operate from River Heads.

-The most popular barge to take across to Fraser Island is the Manta Ray Barge, often called the Inskip or Rainbow Beach ferry to Fraser Island.
-From here it is just a 10 minute journey across to the southern tip of Fraser Island at Hook Point.
+The most popular barge to take across to K’gari is the Manta Ray Barge, often called the Inskip or Rainbow Beach ferry.
+From here it is just a 10 minute journey across to the southern tip of the island at Hook Point.

-This boat to Fraser Island operates daily from 6 am to 5.30 pm.
-There is no need to book this car ferry to Fraser Island and there is no set timetable, the barges just cross the strait continually during this time.
+This boat to the island operates daily from 6 am to 5.30 pm.
+There is no need to book this car ferry to K’gari and there is no set timetable, the barges just cross the strait continually during this time.
 During peak times, 2-3 barges operate.
 Prices start at $130 return.

-If you’re getting to Fraser Island from Hervey Bay, it will most likely be easiest to take one of River Heads ferries.
+If you’re getting to K’gari from Hervey Bay, it will most likely be easiest to take one of River Heads ferries.
 River Heads is just a short 20 minute drive south of Hervey Bay.

-From River Heads, there are two different ferry operators either the Kingfisher Bay Ferry which arrives at the Kingfisher Bay Resort Jetty or the Fraser Venture which arrives at Wanggolba Creek – both on the western side of Fraser Island.
+From River Heads, there are two different ferry operators either the Kingfisher Bay Ferry which arrives at the Kingfisher Bay Resort Jetty or the Fraser Venture which arrives at Wanggolba Creek – both on the western side of the island.
 Prices for either ferry start at $180 return.

 Once you arrive on the mainland, from Hook Point it’s just a 30-40 minute drive up the beach.
 From the western side, it’s around a 1 hour drive via the inland tracks.

-For more detailed information on how to get to Fraser Island, read this guide here.
+For more detailed information on how to get to the island, read this guide here.

 Where to Book your Stay